View or download the Workshops and Training Programs for Family Caregivers Calendar here.

 We offer educational programs specially designed for for family caregivers and individuals facing Alzheimer’s.
 Click on the the education calendar link above to see which programs are currently scheduled at locations in your area.

-Living with Alzheimer's (for those with early stage Alzheimer's and their caregivers)
+Living with Dementia (for those with early stage Alzheimer's or dementia and their caregivers)

-The diagnosis of Alzheimer's disease is life-changing and leads to many questions.
+The diagnosis of Alzheimer's disease or a related form of dementia is life-changing and leads to many questions.
 What will this mean for me and my family?
 How do I plan for the future?
 Where can I get the help I need?
 Join us for this three-part program where you will hear from others who have been where you are.
 We will discuss what you need to know, what you need to plan, and what you can do as you navigate this chapter of your life.

-This three part program includes many topics for caregivers of individuals with moderate Alzheimer's disease.
+This three part program includes many topics for caregivers of individuals with moderate Alzheimer's disease or a related form of dementia.
 Topics to be covered include understanding the symptoms and care needs, understanding relationship changes, learning ways to maximize safety, preparation for emergencies and learning how to get respite care.
 Effective strategies will also be discussed regarding personal care and managing challenging behaviors.

 The Savvy Caregiver (for family caregivers)